Tunnel-Labs/typegeese/readme.md

 ## Migrations

 Typegeese comes with support for built-in schema migrations.
+It does this by adding a `_version` property to every document that tracks the document's current schema version.

 ```typescript
 // user/v0.ts